Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 ### Best path for broader theory

-1. *A Unified Critique Framework for Signed Language Writing, Encoding, and Representation*
+1. *Full-Path Critique Framework for Signed-Language Writing and Text Infrastructure*
-2. *Meletis and Durscheid (2022): Writing Systems and Their Use*
+2. *Meletis and Dürscheid (2022): Writing Systems and Their Use*
 3. *Signed Writing as a Pressure Test for General Writing Theory*

 Use this path if your immediate question is how signed writing bears on general writing-system theory.